kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

      secret-acccess-key: <redacted>
   EOF

+.. _creating_repo_server_CR:

 Creating Repository Server custom resource
 ------------------------------------------

 Once the secrets are created, we need to create a repository Server CR having references to above created secrets.
 More details of the repository server CR can be found at :ref:`architecture`

-We have to make sure that we use the same values for field, ``spec.repository.username`` , ``spec.repository.hostname`` in the CR that we used while creating the repository in section :ref:`Creating a Kopia Repository<Creating a Kopia Repository>`
+We have to make sure that we use the same values for field, ``spec.repository.username`` , ``spec.repository.hostname`` in the CR that we used while creating the repository in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`

-``--prefix`` field's value is a combination of prefix specified in `spec.data.path` field of location secret and sub-path provided in ``spec.repository.RootPath`` field of Reposiotry server CR
+``--prefix`` field's value is a combination of prefix specified in `spec.data.path` field of location secret and sub-path provided in ``spec.repository.RootPath`` field of Repository server CR.

-``spec.data.path`` field of location storage secret ``s3-location`` appended with ``spec.repository.RootPath`` in the repository Server CR combined together should match the``--prefix`` field of the command used to create repository as specified in section :ref:`Creating a Kopia Repository<Creating a Kopia Repository>`
+``spec.data.path`` field of location storage secret ``s3-location`` appended with ``spec.repository.RootPath`` in the repository Server CR combined together should match the``--prefix`` field of the command used to create repository as specified in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`

 .. code-block:: yaml